romi/librcom/README.md

 ERROR: main: 'Socket: Failed to connect'
 ```

-In order for the example above to find the "elmo" object, rcom uses
+In order for the example above to find the "elmo" object, `rcom` uses
-another service called the rcom-registry.
-It is basically a directory
+another service called the `rcom-registry`.
+It is basically a
-service the maps identifiers to IP addresses.
-You will have to start
+directory service the maps identifiers to IP addresses.
+You will have
-the service separately:
+to start the service separately:

 ```bash
 $ ./bin/rcom-registry